Sallanches: Toponymy

 It is a fairly widespread name under various derivatives in the alpine region.

 The city was built on the torrent of the Sallanche.

-The parish or village is mentioned in different Latin forms Salancia Sabaudiorum, Chalanchia, Salanchia in 1178 in the cartulary of the Cluny Abbey.
+The parish or village is mentioned in various Latin forms, including Salancia, Sabaudiorum, Chalanchia and Salanchia, in the Cluny Abbey cartulary from 1178.
 Over the next centuries, the spelling evolved with apud Salanciam (1212), Salenchia (1339) or Cura de Salanchia (1344).
 The current form seems to have stabilized from the 18th century onward.

 In Franco-provençal, the name of the commune is written Salanshe, according to the script of Conflans.

 Geography

 Sallanches is a commune located in the far east of France in the Arve Valley of the historical region of Savoy.
 The town is located close to the Swiss and Italian borders.

 The town occupies the northern part of the Sallanches basin, a large glacial plain crossed by the Arve and bordered by the Aravis Range, the Mont Blanc massif and the Faucigny massif.
 The vast basin with low steep slopes contrasts with the high peaks that surround it.

 Sallanches is dominated to the west by part of the Aravis Range, in particular the summit of the Quatre Têtes (2364 m) and La Miaz (2336m).